Vegan Peanut Butter Balls

 Can you make keto peanut butter balls?

-It’s easy to make keto buckeyes.
-Simply use Swerve or any zero-calorie powdered sugar combined with the peanut butter.
+Making keto buckeyes is easy.
+Use Swerve or any zero-calorie powdered sugar combined with the peanut butter.
 And use stevia-sweetened dark chocolate.

 How do you make the peanut butter balls round?

-Make sure the dough is chilled before you start rolling the dough into balls.
+Ensure the dough is chilled before rolling it into balls.
 It helps to roll the balls twice to get those perfect shapes.
 For the first roll, go for uniform size and roundness.
 Place them back in the fridge to let them firm up.
 The second roll is where you get that perfectly round shape.

 What type of peanut butter do you use?

-I do not recommend natural peanut butter (the kind with the oil on the top that has to be stirred) for this recipe.
+I do not recommend natural peanut butter (the kind with oil on top that needs to be stirred) for this recipe.
 This type of peanut butter is too runny.
 I prefer the creamy, homogenized peanut butter.

 That’s it for these vegan chocolate peanut butter balls.
 Enjoy!